thedarkjester/ConsensysAssignment/README.md

 Technologies used include:

 1. Truffle for testing, compilation and migration
+2. Web3 and MetaMask integration
-2. Additional plugins for gas consumption and code coverage have been added.
+3. Additional plugins for gas consumption and code coverage have been added.

 ### Site functionality